StretchAus/AMD-REBAR-FIX-WIN10/README.md

 4. **Reboot your system immediately** to let the graphics hardware scheduler, network stack, and kernel registry hooks successfully bind.

 # AMD RDNA Master Kernel & Hardware Performance Injector
-### Automated Windows 10 Pro Performance Restoration & Latency Optimization Suite
-# !THIS SCRIPT ONLY AFFECTS GPU FOCUSED REGISTRY FILES SPECIFICALLY FOR AMD GPUS ON WINDOWS 10!
+# THIS SCRIPT ONLY AFFECTS GPU FOCUSED REGISTRY FILES SPECIFICALLY FOR AMD GPUS ON WINDOWS 10

 ## ⚡ What This Script Actually Does